 • Juno consultants facilitate the process for the 12 weeks of mentoring.

-Mentors meet their protégés face-to-face once a week for one hour (at their place of work).
-Juno coaches the mentors as a group for one hour per week and individually as needed.
+Participants meet their protégés face-to-face once a week for one hour (at their place of work).
+Juno coaches the participants as a group for one hour per week and individually as needed.

 Collaborative Mentor Program – group is formed via a range of mentor participants made up from Corporate, Local Government (Council) & Community sector.

-As part of the Adaptive Leaders program, mentors are required for the following:
+As part of the Adaptive Leaders program, participants are required for the following:

 • 2-day foundation training program (dates to be advised)